Updated 20th 2022

-There are so many sauces etc that are naturally gluten free, but you do always need to check to make sure.
+There are so many sauces etc that are naturally gluten free, but you always need to check to make sure.
 Also remembering food manufactures can change their recipes at any time.
-However, it’s worth the time doing your gf checks to ensure you don’t miss out on what you fancy!!
-Here are a handful of my favourite sauces, etc that will always be in our cupboard or fridge.
+However, it’s worth spending the time needed to do the ‘gluten free checks’.
+As not only does it keep you safe from harm, it also means you’re not missing out on things unnecessarily.
+Here’s a handful of my favourite sauces, etc that will always be in our cupboard or fridge:

 Heinz Tomato sauce